How to Reset a BT Smart Hub or Smart Hub 2 (Reboot vs Factory Reset) 2026

 Resetting your BT Broadband router is super easy and can save you lots of hassle and stress, not to mention saving you money on a call out fee.

 If you have a BT Broadband router, chances are that you’ve had problems with it at some point in time.
-Perhaps it’s been acting up and giving you problems when you try to stream media or download files online?
+Perhaps it’s been acting up and giving you problems when you try to stream media or download files online.

 With this guide, you’ll learn how to reset your BT Broadband router and fix all of these issues with a few basics.
 Once you have learned how to do it yourself, you’ll never need to call anyone else to do your first line of troubleshooting and diagnostics.